Andrew Stuart Bergerson

 About

-Professor Drew Bergerson is an historian of modern Germany with interest in the history of everyday life (Alltagsgeschichte), ethnographic/oral history, interdisciplinary German studies, and the digital and public humanities.
+Professor Drew Bergerson is an historian of modern Germany with interest in the history of everyday life (Alltagsgeschichte), ethnographic/oral history, interdisciplinary German studies, digital and public humanities, and collaborative research and writing.
 He teaches a range of courses on modern German, modern European, and modern global history.
-He is an affiliate faculty member with UMKC's Center for Digital and Public Humanities
+He is an affiliate faculty member with UMKC's Center for Digital and Public Humanities.
+He is also the author of fantasy fiction, exploring storytelling through questions of role playing and collaboration.

 Dr. Bergerson was born in New York.
 He earned his Ph.D. from the University of Chicago in 1998 and has taught in France, Germany, and Taiwan.
 He was awarded the UMKC Trustees' Faculty Scholar Award for Research in 2005 and the Presidential Faculty Award for Cross-Cultural Engagement in 2021.